shuao23/DuplicateToolsForArmature/README.md

-# Duplicate Tools For Armature
+# Duplicate Tools For Armature (Blender Plugin)
 A tool for duplicating armature
 You can find the tool in the tool shelf in the 3d view only in **object mode** under

 `Tools>Duplicate Tools for Armature`